VasiliyRodin/CloudResumeChallenge/README.md

     4.Host the website in s3(did it with terraform and github actions to update the bucket with my site files)<br>
     5.Enable https using cloud front(first manually then with terraform) Todo:<br>
-    Create terraform workflow so that I don't have to manually apply terraform configs.
+    Create terraform workflow so that I don't have to manually apply terraform configs.<br>
-    Point my url vasiliyrodin.com to this site through route 53.
+    Point my url vasiliyrodin.com to this site through route 53.<br>
-    Add some javascript that counts how many time the page has been accessed (for now just display it in the terminal)
+    Add some javascript that counts how many time the page has been accessed (for now just display it in the terminal)<br>

-HTTPS Through cloudfront.
+HTTPS Through cloudfront.<br>
     I have to terminate public access to the s3 bucket.
     Only allow cloudfront to access the bucket.
     Run everything through cloudfront.